-Complete the pre-licensing dealer training and provide a copy of the course completion certificate.
+- Recreational Vehicle Dealers must apply for a dealer license by completing the pre-licensing dealer training and provide a copy of the course completion certificate.

-Complete the dealer application and pay the applicable filing fee.
+- Complete the dealer application and pay the applicable filing fee.

-Provide a copy of the applicant's government issued photo ID or driver’s license.
+- Provide a copy of the applicant's government issued photo ID or driver’s license.

-Provide a copy of the property lease or rent agreement for the dealership.
+- Provide a copy of the property lease or rent agreement for the dealership.
 The property must be a permanent structure and have an office with a restroom, lot space to display vehicles, have posted hours of operation, and exterior signage.

-Applicants must be able to pass a criminal background check and are required to submit fingerprints.
+- Applicants must be able to pass a criminal background check and are required to submit fingerprints.

-Provide a copy of the business registration and registration of business obtained from the Florida Department of State.
+- Provide a copy of the business registration and registration of business obtained from the Florida Department of State.

-If applicable, provide a copy of the business Articles of Incorporation, Partnership Agreement, or Articles of Organization and Operating Agreement.
+- If applicable, provide a copy of the business Articles of Incorporation, Partnership Agreement, or Articles of Organization and Operating Agreement.

-Provide proof of garage liability insurance hat meets the minimum coverage. $25,000 combined single-limit liability for both bodily injury and property damage and $10,000 personal injury.
+- Provide proof of garage liability insurance hat meets the minimum coverage. $25,000 combined single-limit liability for both bodily injury and property damage and $10,000 personal injury.

-Franchise dealers must provide a copy of the Dealer Development & Management Agreement.
+- Franchise dealers must provide a copy of the Dealer Development & Management Agreement.

 How Much Will This Bond Cost?